tonyhu-x/exp/grad/mcgill-ling.typ

 #set text(size: 12pt)
+#set page(margin: (bottom: 0.8in))

 As a student, I am never satisfied with just knowing lecture materials.
 I knew early on that the best way to keep up with cutting-edge research is to be part of it.
-As a result, besides completing the coursework for an undergraduate degree in linguistics and computer science at the University of Toronto, I have also undertaken many research opportunities at the same time.
+As a result, besides completing the coursework for an undergraduate degree in linguistics and computer science at the University of Toronto, I have also taken part in many research opportunities at the same time.

 My first research position was working with Professor Suzi Lima to investigate